Duncanville fyi Back to calendar

 The economic case is well understood.
 What’s been missing is operational capacity: a working model a city can adopt, with the platform, the editorial standards, and the support to run a real publication week after week.
 ArtsIndex.org exists to make that capacity available.

-What ArtsIndex.org is not
+What ArtsIndex.org is

 For cities considering adoption